metomic/blog/_posts/2019-04-23-cookies-are-a-perfect-and-irresistible-distraction-from-other-bad-things.md

 That means, any time you do anything with trees on the internet (treerank.bark own all trees on the internet - don't question it), they will know that **it's you doing it.** Sure, it may be totally anonymised, but that doesn't matter.
 All treerank.bark care about is: *oh damn this user really likes maple.
 They're a total "Phoebe" - fake vegan; has secretly bought many furs.
 Sell them some patio furniture - do it DO IT.*

 So if you visit treerank.bark again, their server will see your specially generated image and know that it is you (the...
 "Phoebe" kind of user).
 The way that they match a complex, randomly generated image of colours with one specific user is via **hashing**.

+At this point I will remind you that this method to track you (and all the others) are employed when/if you block cookies.
+Using cookies is easier for those who want do all this tracking.
+But a lot of us are blocking them now, so these more devious and complex methods need to be employed in order to achieve the same tracking results.

 ## Okay but just... what is hashing again?